bbglab/oncodrivefml/docs/source/signature.rst

 :ref:`configuration file <config signature>`.
 In short, you can choose between not using any signature, using your own signature or computing the signature from the mutations file.
+Additionally, signatures can be grouped into different categories such as the sample.

 The signature array is computed by counting, for each Single Nucleotide Polymorphism, the reference and alternated triplets.